Grim tally: NZ surpasses US Covid mortality rate for the first time

 Experts say despite daily case numbers starting to plateau, given the lag in hospitalisations and deaths, that rate could climb even higher over the next few weeks.

-And with case numbers in our biggest city also dropping, a top health official has warned of a "Mexican wave" of infections and regional spikes - with Canterbury and South Canterbury now experiencing a peak.
+And with case numbers in our biggest city also dropping, a top health official has warned of a "Mexican wave" of infections and regional spikes, as Canterbury and South Canterbury experience a peak.

-University of Otago epidemiologist professor Michael Baker said New Zealand's daily Covid-related deaths per million over a seven-day rolling average were now higher than in the US.
+University of Otago epidemiologist professor Michael Baker said New Zealand's daily Covid-related deaths per million over a seven-day rolling average were now higher than in the US, which is about a month out from its Omicron peak.

 "At the moment, New Zealand's mortality is moving into the middle or upper range for a high-income country with the exception of Hong Kong, which is extremely high.